LearnITEasy2/curriculum/README.md

 	•	Week 3: JavaScript Basics
 	•	Making your webpage interactive
 	•	Basic syntax and DOM manipulation
+ 	•	Week 4 Introduction to Databases and APIs
+  	•	Intro about Databases
+   	•	Intro about APIs
+ 	•	Week 5: Tools of the Trade
+	•	Version control with Git
+	•	Collaboration using GitHub
-	•	Week 4: Building a Simple Website (TODO list)
+	•	Week 6: Building a Simple Website (TODO list)
 	•	Combining HTML, CSS, and JavaScript
 	•	Project: Your personal portfolio site

 🌟 Season 4: Exploring Specializations

-	•	Week 1: Introduction to Databases
+	•	Week 1: More about Databases
 	•	Understanding SQL and database concepts
 	•	Basic queries and data management
+ 	•	Week 2: Cybersecurity Essentials
+	•	Understanding threats and protection
+	•	Best practices for staying safe online
-	•	Week 2: Overview of IT Careers
+	•	Week 3: Overview of IT Careers
 	•	Software Development, Networking, Cybersecurity
 	•	Day-in-the-life insights
-	•	Week 3: Tools of the Trade
-	•	Version control with Git
-	•	Collaboration using GitHub
 	•	Week 4: Next Steps in Learning
 	•	Resources for further specialization
 	•	Setting personal learning goals